Gang presence in the United States military: Norteños

 On January 9, 2005, local police officer Sam Ryno was first to respond to a call of a man with a gun in front of a liquor store in Ceres, California.
 Andres Raya, a U.S. Marine on leave after coming back from Iraq, was armed with an SKS rifle and opened fire on officers, hitting Officer Ryno and killing Sergeant Howard Stevenson.
 Raya was shot dead some time later after he opened fire on SWAT team members.

 Portrayed by local media as a calculated attack on law enforcement, the Stevenson slaying sparked attention from the national media which suggested that Raya snapped due to his experience in the Iraq War.
 Family, friends, and fellow Marines close to Raya spoke of Raya's violent nightmares and distress which led to heavy drinking and drug use while on leave.
 However, local law enforcement officials claimed Raya had been involved in gangs for years prior to him signing up for military service.
 Modesto authorities discovered information during the investigation into the shooting that shows Raya was a Norteño gang member who was not involved in combat during his tour of duty in Iraq.
 A cooperative effort between the Stanislaus Sheriff's Detectives, local law enforcement, the FBI, NCIS, the U.S. Department of Justice, and the U.S. Marine Corps revealed a large amount of information about Raya in a short amount of time.

 King Cobra Boys

-In July 2000 in Orange County, California, members of the King Cobra Boys gang engaged in a fight with a rival gang named Lao Family.
+In July 2000 in Orange County, California, members of the King Cobra Boys gang engaged in a fight with a rival gang named the Lao Family.
 One of the King Cobra Boys gang members was in the U.S. Marines.
 He was stationed at MCAS Camp Pendleton.
 He worked in the Marines armory, and was experienced with weapons.
 Using his military training, he arranged his gang members in a location where they were able to observe and ambush the rival gang members.
 No one was fatally injured.
 Authorities later arrested the U.S. Marine gang member on base.
 A search warrant was executed at his residence where numerous military-issued manuals for machine guns and handguns were seized.